00 : 00 : 00

 The ISS is a joint project of numerous space agencies (NASA, Roscosmos, ESA, JAXA, and others).
 To simplify coordination among different ground control centers, a single time zone — UTC — was chosen.
 This helps synchronize all operations, communications, and experiment planning.

-The station completes one orbit around Earth in about 90 minutes and experiences up to 16 sunrises and sunsets per day.
-The concept of “morning” and “evening” in the Earthly sense loses its meaning on the ISS, so a 24-hour schedule aligned with UTC is used to organize the workday.
+The station completes one orbit around Earth in about 90 minutes and sees up to 16 sunrises and sunsets per day.
+The concepts of “morning” and “evening” in the Earthly sense lose meaning on the ISS, so a 24-hour schedule aligned with UTC is used to organize the workday.

-The crew follows a set timetable for sleep, meals, work, and rest according to this “unified” time.
+The crew follows a set timetable for sleep, meals, work, and rest based on this “unified” time.

 Typically, the astronauts’ morning starts at around 06:00 UTC, and the “workday” ends in the evening, also by UTC, regardless of how many sunrises or sunsets the station has witnessed that day.

-Therefore, the official “ISS time” is UTC.
-It is determined and controlled by ground control centers on Earth, which rely on a network of highly accurate atomic clocks, ensuring a unified schedule for all mission participants.
+So the official “ISS time” is UTC.
+It is set and controlled by ground mission control centers on Earth, which rely on a network of highly accurate atomic clocks, ensuring a unified schedule for everyone involved.

 The accuracy of the displayed time depends on your device’s time zone settings.